 English Pickled Onions

-This canning method is for a simple water bath.
-Make sure you are using proper canning jars (the ones in my pictures are just for the photos and not for canning/preserving).
-Place a round wire rack in the bottom of a deep pan (or canning pot).
-You must elevate the jars off the bottom of the pan to prevent them from breaking.
-Fill the pan with water (it should cover the jars by 1 to 2 inches).
-Bring the water to a boil, use tongs to carefully add the jars, cover with a lid and boil for 10 minutes.
+- This canning method is for a simple boiling water bath.
+Be sure to use proper Ball mason jars for canning.
+The jars shown in my pictures are for photography purposes only and are not intended for canning or preserving.
+Place a round wire rack at the bottom of the pan (or canning pot) to elevate the jars, which helps prevent them from breaking.
+Fill the pan with water so that it covers the jars by 1 to 2 inches (2.5 to 5 cm).
+Bring the water to a boil, carefully add the jars with tongs, cover with a lid, and boil for 10 minutes.
 Remove the jars carefully.

 The recipe fills 2-12 ounce (340 gram) jars.